Debt Ratios for Residential Lending

 In general, conventional mortgage loans require a qualifying ratio of 28/36.
 An FHA loan will usually allow for a higher debt load, reflected in a higher (29/41) ratio.

-In these ratios, the first number is how much (by percent) of your gross monthly income that can go toward housing.
-This ratio is figured on your total payment, including homeowners' insurance, homeowners' dues, Private Mortgage Insurance - everything.
+The first number is the percentage of your gross monthly income that can be spent on housing.
+This ratio is figured on your total payment, including hazard insurance, homeowners' dues, PMI - everything that constitutes the payment.

-The second number is the maximum percentage of your gross monthly income that should be applied to housing expenses and recurring debt.
-Recurring debt includes auto payments, child support and monthly credit card payments.
+The second number in the ratio is what percent of your gross income every month that should be spent on housing expenses and recurring debt together.
+Recurring debt includes vehicle payments, child support and monthly credit card payments.

 With a 29/41 (FHA) qualifying ratio

-Don't forget these ratios are just guidelines.
-We will be happy to go over pre-qualification to help you determine how much you can afford.
+Don't forget these are only guidelines.
+We will be thrilled to help you pre-qualify to help you determine how much you can afford.